dmey/synthia/README.md

 ## Overview

-Synthia is tool for generating (continuos) multi-dimensional synthetic data generation in Python.
+Synthia is a tool for generating (continuous) multi-dimensional data in Python.

 ## Documentation